Iraq profile - overview

-A US-led coalition of regional and Western powers responded with a campaign of air strikes, as the Iraqi government attempted to contain the group.
+A US-led coalition of regional and Western powers responded with a campaign of air strikes, as the Iraqi government attempted to counter the group.

-After elections in 2014, Shia-dominated government of Prime Minister Nouri al-Maliki with replaced the less divisive figure of Haider al-Abadi and a new broad-based government including Sunni Arabs and Kurds in September 2014.
+After elections in 2014, the Shia-dominated government of Prime Minister Nouri al-Maliki was replaced with the less divisive figure of Haider al-Abadi and a new broad-based government including Sunni Arabs and Kurds in September 2014.

 Cradle of civilisation